The Big Buzz Guide on Virtual Games, Movies and More!

 Pictionary, Hangman, Tic-Tac-Toe or Team Brainstorm

-https://awwapp.com/ is a free online whiteboard that you can invite users to via a unique link.
-Use the board to play Pictionary, Hangman, or even have a team brainstorm session.
+Miro is a free online whiteboard to which you can invite users via a unique link.
+Use the board to play games like Pictionary and Hangman or even to conduct a team brainstorm session.
 We recommend setting up a Zoom meeting so you can see and hear other participants, especially since most games and brainstorm sessions require verbal communication.

 For connecting with friends and family: